 - Mechanical rooms should be located to the centre of the building rooftop so they are not visible from the public realm, and/or incorporated into the rooftop design. - Where possible, design usable spaces (i.e. amenity or living areas) to screen mechanical rooms. - Mechanical equipment should be screened with structures in materials complementary to those used on the building elevation. - If visible, mechanical rooms exterior structure should be used to complement and enhance the design of the building top.

-Middle: strategic use of glazing differentiate uses on the same elevation / Bottom: mechanical rooms screened through structures that complement the overall building design
+Mechanical rooms screened through structures that complement the overall building design